bobshort4bobby4/PP4-Civ1/README.md

   - ListView
   - CreateView

-  The built-in mixins were used also
+  Two built-in mixins were used also
   - SuccessMessageMixin
   - LoginRequiredMixin